GaloisInc/BESSPIN-GFE/README.md

 ## PCI Express Root Complex ##

+### PCIe-Enabled Bitstreams

+Two bistreams are provided - `chisel_p2_pcie.bit` and `bluespec_p2_pcie.bit`
+Note that the PCIe bitstreams can be run only with a full PCIe hardware setup (FMC Card + PCIe peripheral, or FMC Card + PCIe expansion set), having only the FMC card is not enough.

 ### PCIe Hardware Setup ###

 To utilize the PCIe root port, the following hardware setup is required: